Rockingham Hotel (Western Australia): History

+In 2023, demolition of the hotel and redevelopment of the site has been proposed by the developer, with the argument that little of the original heritage listed building remains.

+In early 2024, it was announced that the demolition of the hotel and the neighbouring Liquid night club had been approved by the council in December 2023.
+It was argued by city staff and local museum curator Wendy Durrant that the hotel should be retained because of its historic significance but only the heritage listed Norfolk pines and limestone walls will be retained.
+The new venue to be constructed in the hotel's place is planned to have two stories and carry the name Port Hotel, a former name of the current Rockingham Hotel.

+On 5 December 2024, the last of the buildings of the Rockingham Hotel were demolished.

 Heritage listing

 The Rockingham Hotel was added to the State Register of Heritage Places in 2008 for the interim but removed from the register in 2011 when this listing expired without becoming permanent.
 Among the reasons for its listing were the fact that the hotel is the last remnant of a once substantial seaside resort.
 The four Norfolk Island pines and stone wall, north and north-east of the building, are also heritage listed and are the last remnants of the once popular beer garden.

 Despite the recommendation by the Western Australian Heritage Council to make the hotel's listing permanent, the decision was made by Heritage Minister John Castrilli to reject this.